mzcu/worksets/README.md

 #### Generate weekly workout

-1. Run `programNextWeek` command after starting `./repl.sh`, review and save the weekly program
+1. Run `programNextWeek` task after starting `sbt`, review and save the weekly program
 2. Print the program and bring it to the weight room

 #### Train